MoOyeg/testFlask-Jenkins/README.md

 - Create a Jenkins namespace
   `oc new-project $JENKINS_NAMESPACE`

-- Create Jenkins either with storage or without
+- (Pre-OCP 4.11) Create Jenkins Server either with storage or without

   With Storage